marcinofulus/iCSEbook1/school/source/Skydiving1.rst

 and we want to find the velocity :math:`v(t)`, but we cannot do that because the acceleration is dependent on the velocity.
-This is exactly why we often ignore air resistance when we solve Newtons 2nd law.
+This is exactly why we often ignore air resistance when we solve Newton's second law.
 A lot of the time, ignoring air resistance is okay, because the result is more or less the same anyway.
 But in some cases, air resistance makes a big difference, and skydiving is one of those cases